isgulkov/rsa-prep/README.md

   for every of the four combinations of signs, they express the operation as another one *on the absolute values of the numbers*, possibly with a sign flip afterwards;

+  handle cases where one or both operands are zero;

 - absolute versions (`private`):

   these compute into `*this` the result of one of the three operations on the absolute values: $a + b$, $a - b$, $b - a$ (including the sign — the old sign is discarded);